 On this date, we celebrate the 1896 founding of Oakwood College, a certified United Negro College Fund (UNCF) institution.

-For over 100 years, Oakwood has provided students the opportunity of to learn in preparation for service to community, country, and the world.
+For over 100 years, Oakwood has provided students the opportunity to learn in preparation for service to the community, country, and the world.
 The college is regionally accredited by the Southern Accrediting Association of Colleges and Schools and the General Conference of Seventh-day Adventists Department of Education.
 It offers a liberal arts curriculum in a religious atmosphere.

-The diverse mix of students from many foreign countries and over 40 star students to the richness of different cultures.
+The diverse mix of students from many foreign countries and over 40-star students to the richness of different cultures.
 Oakwood College fosters the development of self-esteem, respect for others, and the required skills to be socially adaptable and globally successful.
 Notable Alumni include Musician Brian McKnight and Little Richard.

 Black American Colleges and Universities:

 by Levirn Hill, Pub., Gale Group, 1994